grahamkatana/books_rag/README.md

 traditional server-rendered page that benefits from a normal browser session.

+`admin_required` (`app/auth/decorators.py`, used by every
+`/api/v1/admin/...` endpoint) re-checks `is_admin` against the database on every request, rather than trusting the `is_admin` claim baked into the JWT at login time.
+That distinction matters: a JWT's claims are fixed at issue time, so a claims-only check would mean a revoked admin's *existing, still-unexpired* token kept working as an admin token until it naturally expired.
+The DB lookup means revocation takes effect on the very next request instead.

 **Default admin user.** `app/auth/seed_admin.py` creates one admin user the first time it runs (idempotent -- does nothing if an admin already exists), with a cryptographically random 20-character password generated